About cookies on this site

 No matter where you see those brackets (either in a tag, trigger, or whatever), you can be 100% sure, it’s a variable.
 In the screenshot below, I’ve created a Universal Analytics event tag.
 Whenever a new email subscriber is acquired, an event will fire and {{dlv – action}} variable will be replaced with some real information, e.g. the position of Subscribe form.

 #2.
-You can insert variables in any field which has a LEGO brick button next to it
+You can insert variables in any field that has a LEGO brick button next to it

 GTM developers have made it clear to understand where variables can or cannot be used in their interface (so you don’t have to guess).
 If there’s a button with a LEGO brick next to it, then you’re covered!
 Go ahead and insert variables.

 By the way, you’re not limited to inserting just one variable.
-If you need, go ahead and add two or five!
+If you need to, go ahead and add two or five!
 Whatever makes sense to you!
 Also, here are a couple of examples where variables won’t work:

-1. Tag Firing Priority (in tag’s Advanced Settings section)
+1. Tag Firing Priority (in the tag’s Advanced Settings section)

 2. Trigger conditions.
 You cannot create a condition where one variable (chosen in the first drop-down list) equals (or contains, etc.) to another variable.